What Everyone Needs to Know About Branding

 I do (what) for (whom).
 I provide (value) by (how) for my clients.

 Your Ideal Audience

-There’s a common misperception out there that a business should try to appeal to everyone in order to attract the most clients.
+There’s a common misperception out there that a non-profit or business should try to appeal to everyone in order to attract the most clients.
 Have you ever tried this?
 What an overwhelming proposition!

 Seth Godin, the highly revered marketing “guru,” puts it quite simply “Everyone is Not Your Client.”